 Please note: This is NOT caramel sauce.
 Caramel sauce typically has cream added to it after cooking… nor is it butterscotch, which is made by adding cream AND butter.
 This is a clear, deep flavored, translucent syrup.
 Dare I say it’s beautiful?

 This, m’loves, is a syrup.
 The kind you could pour over pancakes and French toast.
 Or it can be added to your favorite coffee or tea for a perfect caramel latte.
 Or be bold and adventurous and use it in place of simple syrup when you’re preparing a cocktail!
 Although I don’t drink alcohol anymore, this salted caramel whiskey sour would have made for some INCREDIBLY lovely nights back in my drinking days!

-You’re going to need some of this caramel syrup to make the cookie recipe that I’ll be sharing with you on Wednesday.
-Since it keeps indefinitely when properly covered and stored in the fridge, you may as well go make yourself up a quick and easy batch of it now.
-You might even want to double the recipe…. you never know what else you’ll want to make with it before Wednesday.
+Since it keeps indefinitely when properly covered and stored in the fridge, you may as well go make yourself up a batch of it now.
+You might even want to double the recipe, because you never know what else you’ll want to make with it before Wednesday.